 The story of Lambach Aircraft started at TU Delft’s Faculty of Aerospace Engineering during the spring of 1989.
-At the time many students were thinking about good ways to honor the upcoming lustrum of the student society VSV Leonardo Da Vinci.
+At the time many students were thinking about good ways to honour the upcoming lustrum of the student society VSV Leonardo Da Vinci.
 Among them was Hans Blaauw, who conceived the spectacular idea of the students building their own flying aircraft.
-Next to honoring the VSV’s lustrum, this project could also provide the students with valuable practical experience by putting the theory learned at the faculty into practice.
+Next, to honouring the VSV’s lustrum, this project could also provide the students with valuable practical experience by putting the theory learned at the faculty into practice.
 The original idea was to replicate Anthony Fokker’s famous flight around Haarlem’s St. Bavo Church.
 Later it was decided to build a replica of the Lambach HL II instead.
-Major reason for the switch was that the Aviodrome had a large set of technical drawings available, which would facilitate the build.
-Additionally the link with the university (Hugo Lambach was a Delft graduate) was a nice given.
+The major reason for the switch was that the Aviodrome had a large set of technical drawings available, which would facilitate the build.
+Additionally, the link with the university (Hugo Lambach was a Delft graduate) was a nice given.

 Back in 1994, with the HL II project nearing completion, a group of volunteers started working on the Impuls.
-Goal of the project was to build an aircraft fully designed by the students and as such it was the next logical step forward for the society.
-The initial progress was very promising and even the first parts were build.
-Later periods however were characterized by setbacks and attempts to get the project back on track.
-Eventually in 2010 it was decided to freeze the project.
+The goal of the project was to build an aircraft fully designed by the students and as such, it was the next logical step forward for the society.
+The initial progress was very promising and even the first parts were built.
+Later periods, however, were characterized by setbacks and attempts to get the project back on track.
+Eventually, in 2010 it was decided to freeze the project.